 To solve the problem of interview anxiety, we're adding a second track to our interview process at Triplebyte.
 Applicants, if they choose, will be able go through our process by completing programming projects on their own time.
 They'll still do interviews with us, but rather than doing interview problems, they will just talk about the project they already completed.
 Those who do well will be matched with Y Combinator companies, just like programmers who go through our regular interview.

 The project-based track will require a larger time commitment (and we expect lots of people to stick with the standard track for this reason).
-However, doing a larger project is almost certainly a better measure of actual ability to do a job then a traditional interview is.
+However, doing a larger project is almost certainly a better measure of actual ability to do a job than a traditional interview is.

 Here's how our process works: